-How to clean the screen and top surface 1.
-Lock the screen (Go to Settings > Device Settings > Lock for cleaning).
-2. Wipe the screen with a moist cloth (70% alcohol solution).
-3. Remove both retort lids.
-4. Use the supplied scraper to scrape the wax from the stainless steel surface.
-5. Wipe down the steel surface to remove all solid matter from around the retorts and wax stations.
-6. Replace both retort lids.
-For the full User Manual, tap the Leica logo in the top-right corner of the screen.
+(i) How to clean the screen and top surface Lock the screen (Go to Settings &gt; Device Settings &gt; Lock for cleaning).
+Wipe the screen with a moist cloth (70% alcohol solution).
+Remove both retort lids.
+Use the supplied scraper to scrape the wax from the stanless steel surface.
+Wipe down the steel surface to remove all solid matter from around the retorts and wax stations.
+Replace both retort lids. the function of the second For the full User Manual, tap the Leica logo in the top-right corner of the screen.